rclark/osm2geojson/README.md

 ### Use it from the command line
 ```
-osm2geojson --help

 Usage: osm2geojson [options] <filepath>

 Options:
   -w, --warn	On invalid data, log warnings to stderr instead of failing
   -n, --nodes	Create GeoJSON for nodes which are not POIs
 ```

 ### Use it in another Node.js module